karolencina/100-days-of-code/log.md

 ### \<to be changed> | 06/09/22
 I added a script to the _Video_ project.
 It's starting to get much easier for me which I'm very happy about.
 It gives me a lot of motivation.

+### \<to be changed> | 07/09/22
+Today I added a preloader to the _Video_ project using `classList.add` to add a class to the preloader to the z-index of the preloader and set its `visibility: hidden`.
+I never throught preloaders were coded this way!